nguyenpham00/Vscode-java-wiki/JDK-Requirements.md

 The Eclipse Platform has decided to require Java 11 as the minimum requirement for its September 2020 release.
 See https://www.eclipse.org/lists/eclipse-pmc/msg03821.html.

 Because vscode-java depends on the Eclipse JDT.LS server, that same requirement will apply to future vscode-java releases.
 But the timeline will be more aggressive: Indeed, vscode-java usually consumes JDT.LS builds that depend on bleeding edge JDT features, so effectively shipping pre-release versions of Eclipse Platform/JDT.
 Although it's not certain yet, there's a pretty good chance development of those bleeding edge bits will require Java 11 after the June 2020 of Eclipse.
-Which means that Java 11 will be required as early as July 2020 for vscode-java.
+Which means that Java 11 will be required as early as July 2020 for **running** vscode-java.

 ### Do I need to migrate my projects to Java 11?